Medical Disclaimer

 In what ways does Propranolol help with anxiety?

 Propranolol doesn’t directly affect the mental or emotional parts of worry, but it does have a big impact on the physical symptoms ↗.
 It can help lower tremors, sweating, shaking, and a fast heart rate by stopping adrenaline from affecting the heart and blood vessels.
-This helps make worry less overwhelming on a physical level.
+This technique helps make worry less overwhelming on a physical level.

 Sometimes the physical signs of worry can make the mental and emotional ones worse.
 So, by lowering the above responses, Inderal may help change how people feel about worry in general, making the feedback loop quieter.